allenai/natural-instructions/tasks/README.md

 `task1503_hatexplain_classification` | Identification of target community in tweet in Hatexplain | Classification `task1504_hatexplain_answer_generation` | Passage Selection of offensive or hate speech phrases in tweets is Hatexplain | Answer Generation
 `task1505_root09_semantic_relation_classification` | Given a pair of words, deduce the type of relationship between them | Classification
+`task1506_celebrity_minimal_dob_span` | Find the date of birth of a celebrity given a sentence bio | Answer Generation `task1507_boolean_temporal_reasoning` | Given a statement about date and time values, deduce whether it is true or false | Classification